Protein transition: towards a sustainable future

 - Practical research with a report as a professional product

-- Assessment about the student's personal vision about the protein transition based on the built-up portfolio
+- Individual assignment and portfolio about the student's personal vision on the protein transition